lyuouz/advanced_picasso_methods/data_import_cleaning.md

   .[!duplicated(.[c('id', 'latitude', 'longitude', 'elevation', 'name')]),]
 ```

+### Step 2: Join station IDs with counties, and with NOAA data

 Some work behind the scene in QGIS…

 After we figured out the county of each weather station, joined that